Stingray Classica

-Stingray Classica (formerly Classica and Unitel Classica) is a television channel devoted to classical music, opera, ballet and jazz, currently owned by Stingray Group in Canada.
+Stingray Classica (formerly Classica and Unitel Classica) is a television channel devoted to classical music, opera, ballet and occasional jazz, currently owned by Stingray Group in Canada.

 History

 Classica was owned by Unitel, a distributor of filmed classical music performances also headquartered in Germany.
 The channel revamped both its logo and programming on 28 May 2014.

 In January 2017, Stingray Group in Quebec, Canada, acquired Classica from Unitel: In the deal, Stingray would also be able to use Unitel's library of about 1500 titles and 2000 hours of filmed contents for 11 years, however this deal was terminated and therefore the channel does not feature any content from Unitel.
 Stingray plans to feature Canadian productions (from both Quebec and outside Quebec) on the channel.

 In late 2017, Stingray implemented a new branding and on-air look (similar to the one implemented to Stingray Brava in 2016) of newly renamed Stingray Classica to a version broadcast to Quebec, Canada.
 The new look was implemented to other versions of Classica operated by Stingray in 2018.

 On 1 March 2019, Stingray abolished Stingray Brava brand in favour of Stingray Classica.
 The Dutch and French versions of Brava was rebranded as Classica, while the pan-European version of Brava was shut down and effectively replaced by that of Classica.

 On 30 April 2021, Stingray Classica in South Korea was replaced by Orfeo.